- React Developer Tools

 Two years ago the React team introduced Profiler.
 It gives you a summary of re-rendering of your app.
 You can increase your debugging performance using this “recording” your set of interactions with the help of this profiling feature.
 You will be able to see a visualization of re-render as well as screenshots of DOM update.

 Do you remember react-addons-perf?
 This tool provided developers with insights about app performance.
-As react 16 released you can no longer use react-addons-perf.
+As the new version of React has been released you can no longer use react-addons-perf.
 React Component Benchmark is an open-source project that aims to solve the problem of getting an accurate benchmark metric.
 But it is important to understand that only large enough sample will give you a confident metric.
 The reason it’s happening like this is that this project does not hook into React directly.
 And because of this values are not accurate enough.
-That is why it is reasonable to run large samples.
+That is why it is reasonable to run large samples using this React development tool.

 This is the best tool for developing Material Design UI.
 It has tons of responsive components that comply with Google Material Design guidelines.
 The exhaustive list you can find right here.
 React Toolbox is created on top CSS Modules, ES6, and Webpack.
 Documentation page contains all the live examples of each component so it’s very illustrative.